jeetaz/dashboard/README.md

-dashboard
+Dashboard Demos
 =========

-This rep contains the sample dashboard demos
+This rep contains the sample dashboard demos.

+@jeetaz